-- Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. - Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Ensure that each pupil has a copy of Paper 1: arithmetic. - Write the start and finish times on the board so that all pupils can see them.
+- Check seating is appropriately spaced and that no pupil can see another pupil's test paper. - Check pupils do not have mobile phones or other disruptive items. - Check pupils do not have any materials or equipment that may give them extra help. - Ensure each pupil has a copy of Paper 1: arithmetic. - Write the start and finish times on the board so that all pupils can see them.